On compact exceptional objects in derived module categories: Weakly directed algebras

 \begin{lemma} Let $A$ be a weakly directed algebra.
 Then every simple $A$-module can be identified with a simple $eAe$-module for some $e \in E$.
 Moreover, for any $M \in A\module$ and $f \in E$, the left $fAf$-module $fM$ is also an $A$-module. \end{lemma}

-\begin{proof} The first statement is contained in Proposition 2.2 in \cite{Li4}.
-To show the second one, note that by the weakly directed structure of $A$, all non-endomorphisms in the associated category $\mathcal{A}$ form a two-sided ideal $J$ of $A$.
-Therefore, $\oplus_{i=1}^n e_iAe_i \cong A/J$ is a quotient algebra of $A$, so $fAf$ is quotient algebra of $A$ as well.
+\begin{proof} The first statement is contained in Proposition 2.2 in \cite{Li3}.
+To show the second one, note that by the weakly directed structure of $A$, all arrows between different vertices generate a two-sided ideal $J$ of $A$, and $\oplus_{i=1}^n e_iAe_i \cong A/J$.
+As a summand, $fAf$ is a quotient algebra of $A$.
 The second statement follows from this observation. \end{proof}

-By this lemma, the $A$-module $fM$ and the $fAf$-module $fM$ have the same composition factors, and hence the same Lowey length.
+By this lemma, the $A$-module $fM$ and the $fAf$-module $fM$ have the same composition factors, and hence the same Loewy length.

-The proposition below gives us an practical method to check conditions in Proposition 2.4 for weakly directed algebras.
+The proposition below gives a practical method to check the conditions in Theorem \ref{theorem I} for weakly directed algebras.